polyvi/openxface/guide/ams/xface_ams.md

 ---
 layout: default
-title: openxface
+title: xFace Application Management System
 ---
-#xFace Application Management System

 ##What is AMS
 xFace offers a running mode for multiple apps.
 Typically there is a supervisor app which's responsible for all other managed applications.
 Let's simply call this supervisor app as "Portal".
 Only Portal can be authorized AMS permission.